 23 years old (b.
 1997).
 I grew up in the city of Eskilstuna, Sweden.
 Around the year of 2010 I started with photography, more or less by randomness.
 Since day one, Nikon gear - for those who wonder.

 The first years in terms of my photography, was mostly about getting close portraits of wildlife, especially birds.
 Lately I have been more found of seeking the fragments of landscapes, structures, with a preference for the old 'untouched' environments, both with and without urban mixture.

 Nature photography for me is much about leaving the 'real world' behind for a while, to explore the other real world.
 The creativity through the mind and camera is a never-ending process, affected by many things.
-Also, in nature the unexpected does happen - if you just look for it :-)

 From another perspective, nature photography holds an important role as a link between people and nature in today's society.
 The image can be a powerful tool in that sense.

 In 2014 I was awarded as a finalist in the nature photographers’ Oscars; the Wildlife Photographer of the Year, with an image of a Siberian jay (lavskrika).
 The awards ceremony was in London at the Natural History Museum, a fantastic evening where also e.g. Sir David Attenborough was present.
 The same year I was awarded the title Young Nordic Nature Photographer of the Year.

 I am a member of Naturfotograferna/N. (Swedish Association for Nature Photographers)